Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 26 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+The service frequency averages 26 trips per day across all routes, which equates to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport